sunpy/ndcube/docs/explaining_ndcube/metadata.rst

   >>> meta
   ???
   >>> meta.original_meta

 Note that, ``meta.original_meta`` does not contain ``"exclamation"``, but still contains ``"name"``.
-This is because these were added and removed after initialzation.
+This is because these were added and removed after initialization.
 Also note that the type of the original metadata object is maintained.

 The `~ndcube.NDMeta.original_shape` property is a useful reference back to the original metadata, even after it has been altered via a complex sequence of operations.